rmit-sdo-2024-s2/S3791361-S3925811-assignment-1/README.md

 **Student ID/IDs:** s3791361, s3925811

 ### Introduction
-This README provides an overview of the Continuous Integration (CI) pipeline setup for the Alpine Inc Notes Application
+This README provides an overview of the Continuous Integration (CI) pipeline setup for the Alpine Inc. Notes Application

 ### Alpine Inc CI Pipeline
 This repository contains the CI pipeline setup for the Alpine Inc Notes Application.
 The application is built using Node.js, Express, and MongoDB.
-This CI pipeline will allow Alpine to automate the build, tests, and deployment processes>
+This CI pipeline will allow Alpine to automate the build, tests, and deployment processes which will allow for future releases to be bug-free.
+The CI will allow Alpine Inc. to deploy its changes reliably.
 ### Prerequisites
 Please ensure that before running this CI pipeline, the following is installed on your computer/system:
 - Node.js